A-Tawfik/os-wp-starter/README.md

 # Development Guidelines

+### Getting Started

+1. Clone or download the repo to your machine.
+2. Using the console, navigate to the project folder and run `npm install`.
+3. You're all set!
+Optionally you can do a find a replace for any variables or namespaces if want to change the theme name.

 ### BEM
 We follow the the principles of BEM ( Block-Element-Modifier ) in our front-end development.
 BEM is advantageous for a number of reasons: